 - Organizational information, such as the name of your company or institution and your role and title.

-- Account information, such as your MathWorks Account user ID and password.
+- Account information, such as your MathWorks Account login and password.
 We also may store account information that you provide to us relating to your accounts with third-party service providers, if you choose to integrate your MathWorks Account with your accounts on third-party services.

 - Payment information, such as your credit card number, if you make a purchase from us.